Pristiq extended-release tabletsPronunciation

 - Pristiq extended-release tablets should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: Pristiq extended-release tablets may cause harm to the fetus if it is used during the last 3 months of pregnancy.
 If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Pristiq extended-release tablets while you are pregnant.
-Pristiq extended-release tablets is found in breast milk.
+Pristiq extended-release tablets are found in breast milk.
 Do not breast-feed while taking Pristiq extended-release tablets.

 Possible side effects of Pristiq extended-release tablets: